zcaceres/MPC/Student-Handbook/StudentHandbook.md

 Writing Tutors:

-##Portfolio
+##Graduation and Life Beyond the MPC

+####Portfolio
 In the long run, a portfolio of great creative work is more important than your degree.
 Your degree and the connections you get from the MPC will open doors and prepare you for graduate school or professional life.
 But eventually people want to see a strong record of work, not a credential.
 We want you to graduate with both.

 All new students admitted to the MPC are asked to make a portfolio.
 We base a portion of the admissions decision on it.
-This portfolio will be the basis of the work they'll build over the program.
+This portfolio will be the basis of the work you'll build over the program.

 Not everything goes in a portfolio.
 Put stuff that you're proud of and that's relevant to your future customers/bosses/clients.
 Think of yourself as a brand – how do you want people to perceive you when they browse your portfolio?
 Portfolios may be on paper or online.
 Ideally, you should have a version of both.

 Portfolios help you get into graduate school and they can land you a good job.
 If you plan to start your own business or work as a freelancer, your portfolio is like an elaborate business card.
-Buildinga portfolio can be fun and it's worth it.
-Let us know if you need help.
+Building a portfolio can be fun and it's worth it.
+Coaches are available if you need help.
+And don't forget that your peers are there for feedback too.

-##Great Work
+####Great Work
 When you begin your Great Work in the 3rd year, we expect you to take a lighter load of classes.
 Your Great Work should be clearly incorporated into your contract.
-Developing your Great Work could be a 10 UMA course, which would leave 10 UMAs left over to design additional courses.
-You are still responsible for your Milestone Challenge and experiences in the MPC.
+Developing your Great Work could be a 10 UMA course, which would leave 10 UMAs left to design additional courses.
+You're still responsible for your Milestone Challenge and experiences in the MPC.

+You might use your Milestone and experiences as a way to further or enhance your great work.
+Run a focus group for your new business.
+Do a public reading of your novel in the MPC.
+Test your app with fellow students.
+Run a dialogue on the tough creative problem you're facing.

 Your Great Work is meant to take you to success beyond the MPC.
-Students in traditional college programs face a common problem: they graduate with a degree and suddenly find themselves out in the 'real world' with no idea what to do.
+Students in traditional college programs face a common problem: they graduate with a degree and suddenly find themselves out in the real world with no idea what to do.
 The Great Work is how the MPC helps students avoid this fate.

 Your Great Work should demonstrate your own development as a creator.
-It's the culmination of your development in the MPC.
+It's the culmination of your work in the MPC.

 Your Great Work should be clearly ambitious and show leadership.
 Getting a job may be part of your Great Work, but it can't be the whole thing.
-You need to prove that you are capable of 'going your own way', even if that means developing something within an existing business or organization.
-You can do your Great Work with others in the MPC, such as founding a business together.
+You need to prove that you are capable of going your own way, even if that means developing something within an existing business or organization.
+You can do your Great Work with others in the MPC, such as founding a business together – but everyone has to be involved.
+No freeriders.

+#####Great Work Panel
+The Great Work panel is how the MPC evaluates your Great Work and the focus you define for your degree.
+The Great Work Panel is an hour-long discussion with a jury of mentors, peers, or experts in the area of your interest.
+The Great Work Panel is a more intense version of the interview panel that evaluates students for admission.

+The panel evaluates the student's knowledge of their degree focus as well as their progress of their Great Work.
+Ambitious Great Works are unlikely to be finished by the end of the third year.
+The panel does not expect the student to have completed everything, but to demonstrate their hard work, their progress, and share the lessons they have learned.
+Students are also expected to demonstrate significant knowledge in the field of their focus.
+For example, a student who has studied education and psychology should be able to discuss major ideas in both fields with sophistication and ease.

+<b>Panel Makeup</b>
+The panel is defined as follows:
+1. A panelist chosen by the MPC
+2. A panelist chosen by the student (they can not be a family member or close friend)
+3. A panelist mutually agreed upon by both student and MPC

+<b>Panel Verdict</b>
+The verdict of the panel must be <b>unanimous</b> for the student to pass.

+<b>Failure of the Great Work Panel</b>
+If a student fails the Great Work Panel, the panel will talk with the student about what must be improved.
+The panel and student will devise a future date to attempt the panel again when the student has made more progress.
+Students cannot graduate until they pass their Great Work Panel.

+####Graduation Checklist
+1. Six semesters passed in the MPC (250 UMAs)
+2. One successful internship (with a 'passed' letter of recommendation)
+3. Great Work Panel passed